SSWConsulting/SSW.People.Profiles/Ben-Dunkerley/Ben-Dunkerley.md

 quoteAuthor: "Plato"
 ---

-Ben is a member of the strategy team at SSW, working alongside Cameron Shaw.
-While working part-time at SSW, he is pursuing a double degree of Laws and Business (Finance)
+Ben is a valued member of the strategy team at SSW, working closely with Cameron Shaw to tackle a diverse range of challenges.
+While pursuing a double degree in Laws and Business (Finance) at the University of Technology Sydney, Ben brings fresh perspectives and critical thinking to his role.

-He deals with an array of complex issues facing SSW, inlcuding management practices, business methods, and project management.
-With his keen focus on strategic problem-solving, Ben collaborates closely with SSW leadership to ensure that the company not only meets but exceeds the challenges of the evolving tech landscape.
+Specializing in strategic problem-solving, Ben addresses complex issues in management practices, business operations, and project management.
+He works collaboratively with SSW's leadership team to refine processes, enhance efficiency, and position the company as a leader in the ever-changing tech landscape.
+His ability to navigate intricate business problems ensures that SSW consistently delivers innovative solutions to its clients.

-In his free time, you will often find Ben studying, reading, or exercising.
+Outside of work, Ben is passionate about personal growth and enjoys balancing his studies with reading, exercising, and exploring new ideas.